 If you cook frequently at high temperatures, you may want to spice up your cooking using an oil with a higher smoke point, such as grapeseed oil.
 I would highly recommend using La Tourangelle Grapeseed Oil.

 I recommend: La Tourangelle Roasted Peanut Oil

-It has a moderate to a high smoke point that is about 450F in the case of refined oils and is used extensively in cooking to cook for deep frying which is why you could have it on hand.
+It has a moderate to high smoke point of about 450 degrees F in the case of refined oils and is used extensively when deep frying, which is why you could have it on hand.

 9. Seasoning Cast Iron by Rubbing It With Butter or Ghee